Medicare Part D Donut Hole

 - Coverage Gap

 - A temporary limit on what the Part D drug plan will cover.
-In 2020, you are in the coverage gap, or donut hole, once you and your plan spend $4,020 on covered drugs in a calendar year.
+The coverage gap, or donut hole, hits once you and your plan spend $4,430 on covered drugs in 2022.

 - Catastrophic Coverage